 The translation of the source code into binary or machine code can be done using a programming tool called interpreter or compiler.

-A compiler is a tool which converts the entire source code into machine code or any other intermediate code which our computer can understand and with the help of executor execute the code to generate output.
+A compiler is a tool which converts the entire source code into machine code or any other intermediate code which our statement of the source code.

 An interpreter is also a programming tool like compilers which converts the source code into machine code but interpreter works differently than a compiler.
 Interpreter only converts one statement of source code at a time and execute it right away.
 It doesn't need executor to execute the program.
 The same process is followed for every other statement of the source code.